23 Practical front yard flower bed ideas for colorful, sustainable gardens

 Full sun plant options

 • High-performance perennials: Black-eyed Susan, purple coneflower, Russian sage, and sedum provide reliable color and require minimal care once established.
-These workhorses form the backbone of successful sunny front lawn flower bed ideas.
+These workhorses form the backbone of a successful sunny front lawn flower bed.

 • Heat-loving annuals: Zinnias, marigolds, and pentas deliver continuous summer color in challenging conditions.
 Use these plants to fill gaps and provide instant gratification while perennials establish.